 After elimination of (a piece of) the upper jaw, local relapse is reported to be 40% in dogs and the average survival time is 12 months.
 When only surgery is performed, 50% of dogs is still alive after 1 year.

-Cryosurgery is only advised for tumors less than 2 cm in diameter and attached to the bone or minimally invasive.
-For larger tumors, classic surgery is advised.
+Cryosurgery is only advised for tumours less than 2 cm in diameter and attached to the bone or minimally invasive.
+For larger tumours, classic surgery is advised.

-Radiotherapy can be used as sole treatment (with a curative or palliative purpose), or as supplementary treatment for incompletely resected tumors or tumors with a very aggressive local behavior.
-In general, fibrosarcomas are considered to be tumors that are not very sensitive to radiotherapy and its use is advised in combination with other treatments.
+Radiotherapy can be used as sole treatment (with a curative or palliative purpose), or as supplementary treatment for incompletely resected tumours or tumours with a very aggressive local behaviour.
+In general, fibrosarcomas are considered to be tumours that are not very sensitive to radiotherapy and its use is advised in combination with other treatments.

 - When only radiotherapy is used as treatment, the mean survival time is 7 months.